Metropolis2/Metropolis-Core/book/src/tools/routing_script.md

       --parameters <PARAMETERS>
           Path to the file where the parameters are stored

-      --result <RESULT>
+      --output <OUTPUT>
-          Path to the file where the results of the queries should be stored
+          Path to the file where the output should be stored

       --input-order <INPUT_ORDER>
           Path to the file where the node ordering is stored (only for intersect and tch).
 If not specified, the node ordering is computing automatically